 But what makes the Main Beach so special?
 Lying at the foot of Mauao (Mount Maunganui), Main Beach is a beautiful wide expanse of white sandy beach with a gentle swell (perfect for swimming) and uninterrupted views towards the Pacific Ocean.
 Spending a day here feels like the quintessential Kiwi summer – beaches, boogie boarding, surfing, ice creams and lots of sand!

 Let’s not forget the surfing – Mount Main Beach is a great destination for surfers of all levels.
-There’s no shortage of breaks and there’s often a good right point break off the tip of Moturiki/Leisure Island.
+There’s no shortage of breaks and there’s often a good right point break off the tip of Moturiki (Leisure Island).

-While you’re there, make sure you treat yourself to an ice cream from Copenhagen Cones – their house-made waffle cones are a Mount tradition!
+While you’re there, make sure you treat yourself to an ice cream from Copenhagen Cones.
+Their house-made waffle cones are a Mount tradition!

-This is the perfect beach for families - there's plenty of space, safe swimming and close to shops and other amenities.
-If you're feeling active, there's plenty of short walks nearby, including the popular and super picturesque Otarawairere Bay, which is just a short 20-minute walk over the headland.
+This is the perfect beach for families.
+There's plenty of space, safe swimming and it's close to shops and other amenities.
+If you're feeling active, there are plenty of short walks nearby, including the popular and super picturesque Otarawairere Bay, which is just a short 20-minute walk around the headland at low tide.

-Fifteen minutes up the road from Mount Maunganui is the sprawling coastline of Pāpāmoa Beach, voted the fourth best beach in New Zealand in 2019 by TripAdvisor.
+Fifteen minutes up the road from Mount Maunganui is the sprawling coastline of Papamoa Beach, voted the fourth best beach in New Zealand by TripAdvisor.
 This is a super relaxed beach; you’ll see loads of people out walking their dogs morning and night, but it never feels crowded.
-If you’re an early bird, we recommend getting up to watch the sunrise – the view out over the horizon is unforgettable (and totally instagrammable!).
+If you’re an early bird, we recommend getting up to watch the sunrise – the view out over the horizon is unforgettable (and totally Instagrammable!).

-Pāpāmoa is a thriving community and there is shops, bars, restaurants and other amenities just up the road from the beach.
-Accommodation is abundant – we recommend Pāpāmoa Beach Resort which is the only beachside accommodation in the Mount Maunganui and Pāpāmoa areas.
+Papamoa is a thriving community and there are shops, bars, restaurants and other amenities just up the road from the beach.
+Accommodation is abundant – we recommend Tasman Holiday Parks - Papamoa Beach which is the only beachfront accommodation in Papamoa.

 While you’re there, we recommend checking out The Island – one of the local craft beer breweries who are doing good things with beer!
-Located next to The Island is Pāpāmoa Beach Tavern, a great place for all the family with a playground (complete with a lifeboat taken from the Rena shipwreck which famously ran adrift off the coast of Pāpāmoa in 2011), great food, and there’s usually live music to enjoy.
+This is a great place for all the family with a playground (complete with a lifeboat taken from the Rena shipwreck which famously ran adrift off the coast of Papamoa in 2011), great food, and there’s often live music to enjoy.